telefonicaid/fiware-sth-comet/doc/manuals/data-storage.md

-To properly configure and use the MongoDB and the STH sinks to register raw and aggregated time series context information into MongoDB databases susceptible of being retrieved by the STH component, please refer to the following documentation provided at the [Cygnus Github repository](https://github.com/telefonicaid/fiware-cygnus) site:
+To properly configure and use the MongoDB and the STH sinks to register raw and aggregated time series context information into MongoDB databases susceptible of being retrieved by the STH component, please refer to the following documentation provided at the [Cygnus GitHub repository](https://github.com/telefonicaid/fiware-cygnus) site:

 -   [Connecting Orion Context Broker and Cygnus](https://github.com/telefonicaid/fiware-cygnus/blob/master/doc/cygnus-ngsi/user_and_programmer_guide/connecting_orion.md)
 -   [NGSIMongoSink](https://github.com/telefonicaid/fiware-cygnus/blob/master/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_mongo_sink.md)